Studio-23-xyz/com.studio23.ss2.authsystem/Assets/Packages/com.studio23.ss2.authsystem/README.md

 <a href="https://openupm.com/packages/com.studio23.ss2.authsystem/"><img src="https://img.shields.io/npm/v/com.studio23.ss2.authsystem?label=openupm&amp;registry_uri=https://package.openupm.com" /></a>
 </p>

-This is an extention package for Authentication System.
+This is an extension package for Authentication System.
 Steam exposes multiple methods for authenticating a Steam user's identity and verifying ownership of an application.
 This system will provide validation for the steam and verify the identity and ownership of the following product.

 ## Table of Contents